Our complaints policy

 6.2.
 Complaints about investment and additional services

-Compliance is responsible for analysing complaints concerning investment and additional services provided by the Bank and supervises their follow-up and treatment within the Bank.
+Compliance is responsible for analyzing complaints concerning investment and additional services provided by the Bank and supervises their follow-up and treatment within the Bank.

 Compliance shall regularly assess and analyse the handling of complaints regarding investment and additional services and inform RÖN.
 It shall also, in consultation with risk management, evaluate possible operational risks connected with the issue.